 What are the symptoms of bulimia?

 The following are the most common symptoms of bulimia.
-However, each child may experience signs differently.
+However, each adolescent may experience signs differently.
 Symptoms may include:

 - usually a normal or low body weight (sees self as overweight)

 - recurrent episodes of binge eating (rapid consumption of excessive amounts of food in a relatively short period of time; often secretive), coupled with fearful feelings of not being able to stop eating during the bingeing episodes